RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/PlayStation 2/Need for Speed Undercover (NTSC-U) [SLUS-21801]/Enable Cop AI Rubberbanding Anywhere (Only Cops).md

 ## Enable Cop AI Rubberbanding Anywhere

 Enables AI Rubberbanding from Highway Battle anywhere (any mode/event or Free Roam), for cops only, forcing them to always be rubberbanding.
 Cops are extremely crazy with this code.
 It's very fun!
 Every other AI will behave as normal.
-If you want every AI to rubberband, use the other code, above this one.

 Video explanation of the AI Rubberbanding behavior and the code in action: https://www.youtube.com/watch?v=2qrt8nCXslg